Fed-BioMed software installation

 Linux Fedora

-Install docker compose and git :
+Install git :

-$ sudo dnf install -y docker-compose-plugin git
+$ sudo dnf install -y git

 MacOS